All Papers

 2010 - Change Resistance as the Crux of the Environmental Sustainability Problem

-This paper was published in the System Dynamics Review in January 2010.
-It has served as a bit of bombshell dropped into the placid waters of environmentalism, because it convincingly explains why conventional approaches aren't working.
+The paper attempts to explain why conventional approaches to solving the sustainability problem aren't working.
 The conventional approach is Classic Activism.
 The paper describes how the problem solving process of Classic Activism works, where its fatal flaws are, and how that could be easily fixed.
 How?
 By switching to Root Cause Analysis.

 Why, despite over 30 years of prodigious effort, has the human system failed to solve the environmental sustainability problem?
 Decomposing the problem into two sequential subproblems, (1) How to overcome change resistance and (2) How to achieve proper coupling, opens up a fresh line of attack.